The kindness and adoration that reside in the heart of its countrymen make me love Singapore more than I would like to.

 The charkha of time never stops.
-It keeps on weaving dreams and disappointments, success and failures, love and loss through its intermittent spinning, weaving fates and fortune of a person’s life, all in a day’s work.
+It keeps on weaving dreams and disappointments, successes and failures, love and losses through its intermittent spinning, weaving fate and fortune of a person’s life, all in a day’s work.

 When I first landed here, Singapore with its concrete jungle and glass houses, commercially appealing malls was like a labyrinth that confused me, attracted me as well as scared me.
-Yet within months I was mesmerized by it.
-I found people from different countries, religion and languages existing in perfect harmony in this big cauldron of simmering cultural motifs.
+Yet within months, I was mesmerised by it.
+I found people from different countries, religions and languages existing in perfect harmony in this big cauldron of simmering cultural motifs.

 The city provides one of the best healthcare services in Asia.
 Doctors as well as Medical Practitioners who are deemed as the best in Asia are found here.
 Almost two lakh patients from all over the world come to Singapore to cure themselves.
 That’s a remarkable feat all in itself.